- Thinking about the costs of cancer treatment

 Who regulates insurance plans?

-The private group plans (or fully insured plans) purchased from insurance carriers by employers as a benefit for employees are overseen by the insurance commission or department of insurance in each state.
-You can find your state’s insurance department in the blue pages of your local phone book, or contact the National Association of Insurance Commissioners (see “To learn more” for contact information).
+The private group plans (or fully insured plans) purchased from insurance carriers by employers as a benefit for employees are usually overseen by the insurance commissioner or department of insurance in each state.
+You can find your state’s insurance department in the blue pages of your local phone book, or contact the National Association of Insurance Commissioners (see the “To learn more” section for contact information).

-Self-funded plans (or self-insured plans) are health plans that employers or unions create rather than purchase.
+Self-funded plans (or self-insured plans) are health plans that employers or unions create just for their employees and their families.
 They are overseen by the US Department of Labor’s Employee Benefits Security Administration.
-(See the “To learn more” section for the Web site and phone number.)
+(See the “To learn more” section for the website and phone number.)
 You may have to ask your employer if their health plan is fully insured or self-insured.

 Managed care plans are regulated by several state and federal agencies.
-Your state insurance commission or department of insurance can provide specific information about an individual plan.
+Your state insurance commissioner or department of insurance can provide specific information about an individual plan.

 Medigap policies (Medicare Supplement Insurance policies) are regulated by federal agencies, as well as some state laws.
-Contact Medicare (CMS) and/or your state department of insurance for information.
+Contact the Centers for Medicare and Medicaid Services (CMS) and/or your state department of insurance for information.

 TRICARE is overseen by the US Department of Defense.